blytkerchan/blytkerchan.github.io/_posts/2013-09-24-what-fixthathouse.markdown

 comments: true
 date: 2013-09-24 00:36:51+00:00
 layout: post
-permalink: /blog/2013/09/what-fixthathouse/
-slug: what-fixthathouse
-title: 'Why #fixthathouse?'
+title: "Why #fixthathouse?"
 wordpress_id: 2382
 categories:
   - Opinions
 tags:
   - politics
 ---

 Those of you who follow me on Twitter might wonder why, all of a sudden, I started tweeting assertions with the #fixthathouse hashtag.
 The reason is simple, [CBC The House](http://cbc.ca/thehouse) made me do it.

 <!--more-->

 The Canadian parliament is having a rough decade.
 The things I tweeted are ideas to revitalize an re-engineer the system.

 Some might recognize some (most?) of the things I tweeted as aspects of the Dutch system.
 You'd be right.
 The Netherlands has one of the oldest democratic systems with a parliamentary democracy and a constitutional monarchy.
 It also started out as a federal republic, and has quite a few remnants of those days still.
 It is remarkably stable and has democratic institutions that pre-date the parliamentary system that are still functioning today -- notably the system that manages the dykes.